Year in Program: 3rd

 I am a third-year Ph.D. student with an interest in twentieth-century American radical and extremist movements of both the Left and Right.
-The radicalization processes individuals and groups undergo as well as the ways in which they mobilize to connect theory and action are the underpinnings of my work, but I am particularly attentive to how avant-garde and modernist art and film have been used to project messages within social-political movements.
+The radicalization processes individuals and groups undergo as well as the ways in which they mobilize to connect theory and action are the underpinnings of my work.
+I am particularly attentive to how avant-garde and modern art and film are connected to social-political movements.
 My work also explores relationships between “high” and “popular” culture as well as how intellectuals have engaged with creative industries, culture, society, and politics in primarily urban spaces.